sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 ```

 I wrote a whole suite of unit tests (for a PERSONAL project!
 I know!) to make sure behaviour was exactly the same, and it seems to be working nicely.
 I'm hoping I can remove the polyfills in time, but given that the web is beautifully backwards-compatible, it's not the end of the world if it stays around longer than it needs to.

+## It's not perfect

+Because this is a static site, it's all client-side JS.
+There might be a little bit of a flash when you navigate between pages in Firefox (it seems to be fine with Chrome).
+Ideally I'd compute this on the server and serve the content with the correct colour values, but my web host only supports static sites.

+## See the full code

+The [repo](https://github.com/sophiekoonin/localghost) for this website is public, feel free to have a look at the code in `src/js/gradients.mjs`.
+My CSS is definitely extremely messy, but then so is my brain...!